 Privacy

-I’m a music lover for as long as I can remember, even as a child and teen; I always played music while cleaning.
-When I was young, I had 8-track, record and cassette players in my room, and it gave me great joy to blast the music while I worked through my chores.
+I’m a music lover and have been for as long as I can remember, even as a child and teen; I always played music while cleaning.
+When I was young, I had 8-track, record, and cassette players in my room, and it gave me great joy to blast the music while I worked through my chores.
 As an adult, that didn’t change.
 However, my narcissist didn’t appreciate the music.
 I never understood why, but the “annoying” music was always turned off when he was home, stealing a small piece of joy in life from me.

-The little problem of “everything is mine” creates big problems in day-to-day life.
-I shared a bed with a narcissist who believed the lights, the fans, the music, the blankets… all of it belonged to him.
-Only his comfort mattered.
 Beyond that, the anger expressed if he was awakened by my needing to go to the restroom in the night, or waking up sick, was indicative of his belief that only he mattered.
 Yes, many families have discussions over the remote, but with the narcissist, there is no discussion.
 If he is home, it belongs to him; what is watched will be decided by him; no question.
-Any gift given that he decided he wanted, he simply took for himself and declared it was never a gift.
+Any gift given that he later decided he wanted for himself, he simply took and declared it was never a gift.
 No one else owns anything.

 Did You Say Something?

-Imagine having a man who seems completely disinterested when you're speaking from a hurting heart.
+Imagine having a man who seems completely uninterested when you're speaking from a hurting heart.
 You're not yelling, you're not accusing, but you are trying to express how you feel.
 Between your sentences, he continues to stare and says nothing.
 And as you sit there, waiting in silence, hoping for a simple sign of care or concern, you get nothing.
 You wonder if he has heard anything you’ve said, because his response is silence.
 Then, finally, the only words he offers are, "Are you done?"
 With that, he gets up and leaves the room, and you begin anywhere from 24 hours to weeks of silence.

 Imagine how small that makes a woman feel.